 The rapidly evolving digital advertising landscape is forcing healthcare agencies to rethink their strategies for long-term success.
-Agencies should be connecting the dots from planning to activation to measurement and optimization, utilizing first-party data for identity and measurement in the wake of cookie deprecation, and identifying top talent to help accelerate the path forward to success.
+Agencies should be connecting the dots from planning and activation to measurement and optimization; utilizing first-party data for identity and measurement in the wake of third-party cookie deprecation; and identifying top talent to help accelerate the path to success.

 With RFP season right around the corner, these steps are pivotal as they begin developing their strategies for 2023.